 Her subsequent titles, The Mora Stone and The Duck Who went to Heaven, are now all available through The Medlar Press, and were followed by Dragon Moon, Jasper and Granny May, The Little Brass Bell, From Whatever Shadows They Come, The Testing, Who will speak for the Dreamer?
 The Golden Firepot, Jasper and Granny May Again, The Third Star and Other Stories, Scorpio Rising, The Cat That Nobody Wanted and The Story of the Lonely Silkworm - all currently published by The Medlar Press, and also available through The Copy Press, in Nelson, New Zealand - www.copypress.co.nz

 Dragon Moon and The Duck Who Went to Heaven are also now available in Mandarin, published by Shanghai People’s Publishing House, China.

 Amy's absorbing and highly original stories for the young disregard the current fads of political correctness.
 She is a wonderfully imaginative story-teller in the classic tradition, writing the kinds of books young readers pick up to read again - and again - the ultimate test of great children's writing...and her books have been compared to those of C.S.
 Lewis, Susan Cooper, and Lucy Boston.

-Amy's other titles include What Survives is Gold; The 100 Days - Claiming Back New Zealand - and Deep Down Things - check out her BOOKS page for details.
+Amy's other titles include What Survives is Gold; The 100 Days - Claiming Back New Zealand - and Deep Down Things.